-Meetings shall be held at least three times a year and at such other times as the Chairman of the Committee shall require.
+Meetings shall be held at least three times a year and at such other times as the Chair of the Committee shall require.
 Only members of the Committee have the right to attend.

-A meeting of the Committee may be called by the Secretary at the request of any member of the Committee, and the Secretary shall agree the agenda with the Chairman.
+A meeting of the Committee may be called by the Secretary at the request of any member of the Committee, and the Secretary shall agree the agenda with the Chair of the Committee.

-The Chairman, Chief Executive Officer, other Executive and Non-executive Directors, other senior management and external advisors may be invited to attend for all or part of any meeting as and when appropriate, particular care being taken to recognise and avoid any conflicts of interest.
+No one other than a Committee member is entitled to attend meetings of the Committee.
+The Chair of the Board, Chief Executive Officer, other Executive and Non-executive Directors, other senior management and external advisors may be invited to attend for all or part of any meeting as and when appropriate, particular care being taken to recognise and avoid any conflicts of interest.

 Members may participate in a meeting by means of a conference telephone, video conferencing facility or other suitable communicating equipment.

 No Committee attendee shall participate in any discussion or decision on their own remuneration, fees or terms or conditions of service.

 The Secretary shall minute the proceedings and resolutions of all meetings, including the names of those present and in attendance.
 Minutes of the meetings shall be circulated promptly to all members of the Committee, unless a conflict of interest arises.